 Your attorney will also present you with different options throughout the process that may include reaching a settlement, participating in mediation, using collaborative family law, or going to trial – all while advocating for an optimal outcome for you.
 The final step is to finalize and explain divorce orders, custody agreements, or support orders.

-A: Divorce attorneys focus on navigating the complexities of ending a marriage.
-A divorce attorney practices under a subsection of family law and has a thorough understanding of the legal system and family law.
+When going through a divorce in Lenoir, the best choice is usually a family law attorney, as they handle matters such as child custody, spousal support, and division of assets.
 Their proficiency allows them to provide personalized advice and guidance during the divorce process.
-A divorce attorney can conduct negotiations with your spouse’s legal counsel and represent your interests in court.
+A family law attorney can conduct negotiations with your spouse’s legal counsel and represent your interests in court.

 If you are facing a family law matter, the team at Cody Law Firm can help.
 Call the office to schedule a consultation and learn how our experienced family law attorneys can help.